centiservice/matssocket/js-client-consumer-canary/README.md

 * vanilla-js-vite: IntelliSense fine imported from registry (npm), but not when imported from local build.
 Good enough!

 Working fine, but IntelliJ's IntelliSense spotty:
-* no-bundler: Partial IntelliSense when imported from registry (npm), but not when imported from local build.
+* buildless-js: Partial IntelliSense when imported from registry (npm), but not when imported from local build.